t-neumann/slamseq/README.md

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->

 ### Credits
-nf-core/slamseq was originally written by Tobias Neumann.
+nf-core/slamseq was originally written by Tobias Neumann and Jesse Lipp.